jinxu/Objects-Recognition/README.md

 - opencv
 - XCode 9.4 (i didn't check on elder version)
 - Tensorflow 1.7 (TOCO will not work with 1.8 so be sure that you install Tensorflow 1.70
+## Files
+- camera - ios app for object recognition
+- decompose_videos.py - decompose videos from folder dataset/videoes/* to the frame, and put frame in dataset/objects
+- retrain.py - retrain MobileNet model using decomposed picture from  dataset/objects
+- label_folders.py get - file from dataset/test/ and predict which object located there.

 # Usage
 1. Shoot video for each objects that do you want to use.
 Video's filename is a label.
 [video example](https://youtu.be/LMbLLQGp9tc)
 2. Run <code> python decompose_videos.py </code> to decompose video to the frame.
 We get result at dataset/objects/.
 Each folder will be renamed as label and inside folder we get easch video frame as a picture.
 3. <code> python retrain.py </code>  Train model MobileNet (get from TF dist, but I little bit fix it)
-4. (Optional) Also possible to test model, place few files in dataset/test/ and run <code>label_folders.py</code> We will get 2 top prediction for each file.
+4. (Optional) Also possible to test model, place few files in dataset/test/ and run <code>python label_folders.py</code> We will get 2 top prediction for each file.
 5. After training is done neet to convert model into TFLITE format.
+TOCO will convert model and put it inside Camera app IOS model folder.
 ```
 toco \
   --input_file=tmp/output_graph.pb \